aws/aws-iot-device-sdk-embedded-C/README.md

 be useful to disable building demos and tests with `-DBUILD_DEMOS=0 -DBUILD_TESTS=0` unless they have already been configured.

-By default, the location of headers will be in the default system include path of the OS such as `/usr/local/include`.
-For libraries, this will likely be `/usr/local/lib`.
+By default, the location of headers will be in the default system path for headers such as `/usr/local/include` for Linux.
+For libraries, this will likely be `/usr/local/lib` for Linux.

 Upon entering `make install`, the location of each library will be specified first followed by the location of all installed headers: